How to Restrict Content in WordPress to Specific Users

 Method 2: Restricting Parts of Contents & Pages

-If you only want to restrict parts of your content, you can use the content restriction shortcode called pp-restrict-content.
+If you want to restrict only part of your content, you can use the content restriction shortcode pp-restrict-content.

 Anything you put between the opening and closing shortcode tags will be restricted.
-This is useful if you only want to restrict the bonus or essential parts of a post or a page.
-You can also use this shortcode to hide important confidential information from public users.
+This is useful if you only want to limit the bonus or essential parts of a post or a page.
+You can also use this shortcode to hide crucial confidential information from public users.

 Put the content you want to restrict between the opening tag [pp-restrict-content] and the closing tag [/pp-restrict-content].